 Here’s what you need to know about single-speed gear ratios, so you can tackle more terrain with less pain.

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.

-It’s highly personal, but for single-speed riders, good gear ratios to start with are:
+It’s highly personal, but I advise single-speed bike riders to start with a gear ratio of: